MicrosoftDocs/mixed-reality/mixed-reality-docs/CONTRIBUTING.md

 Because of the way docs.microsoft.com styles tables, they won’t have borders or custom styles, even if you try inline CSS.
 It will appear to work for a short period of time, but eventually the platform will strip the styling out of the table.
 So plan ahead and keep your tables simple.
 [Here’s a site that makes Markdown tables easy](http://www.tablesgenerator.com/markdown_tables).

-The [Docs Markdown Extension for Visual Studio Code](https://docs.microsoft.com/en-us/teamblog/docs-extension) also makes table generation easy if you're using Visual Studio Code to edit the documentation.
+The [Docs Markdown Extension for Visual Studio Code](https://docs.microsoft.com/en-us/teamblog/docs-extension) also makes table generation easy if you're using [Visual Studio Code](#using-visual-studio-code) to edit the documentation.

 ### Adding images

 You’ll need to upload your images to the images folder in the repo, and then reference them appropriately in the article.
 Images will automatically show up at full-size, which means if your image is large, it’ll fill the entire width of the article.
 Thus, we recommend pre-sizing your images before uploading them.
 The recommended width is between 600 and 700 pixels, though you should size up or down if it’s a dense screenshot or a fraction of a screenshot respectively.
 [You can find solid guidance here.](https://review.docs.microsoft.com/en-us/help/style/style-how-to-visuals-static-art-types?branch=master)

 >[!IMPORTANT]
 >You can only upload images to your forked repo.
-So, if you plan on adding images to an article, you'll need to use Visual Studio Code or make sure you've done the following in a web browser:
+So, if you plan on adding images to an article, you'll need to [use Visual Studio Code](#using-visual-studio-code) or make sure you've done the following in a web browser:
 >
 >1.
-Have already forked the repo.
+Forked the MicrosoftDocs/mixed-reality repo.
 >2.
-Edit the article in your fork.
+Edited the article in your fork.
 >3.
-Upload the images you're referencing in your article to the "images" folder in your fork.
+Uploaded the images you're referencing in your article to the "images" folder in your fork.
 >4.
-Create a **pull request** to merge your fork into the 'MicrosoftDocs/mixed-reality 'master' branch.
+Created a **pull request** to merge your fork into the MicrosoftDocs/mixed-reality 'master' branch.
 >
 >To learn how to set up your own forked repo, follow the instructions for [creating a new article](#creating-a-new-article).